Can You Find Love and Romance in the Workplace?

 Coworkers generally respond better when they find out about the relationship directly, rather than through gossip.11 Your boss in particular needs to hear the news from you.

-4. Don't Be A Digital Dum-Dum - Don't transmit images or messages using company equipment that you wouldn't want your grandma or the entire world to see.
+Don't transmit images or messages using company equipment that you wouldn't want your grandma or the entire world to see.
 (Think: Internet).
 Keep your personal and professional social network accounts separate.
 Also, be clear on the digital information access you might be providing electronic friends or followers.
 Many "secrets" have been accidentally divulged through social media.

 Strongly Worded Ballad: 99 Slang Words for Having Sex